amagid/EECS-293-Project-5/pseudocode.md

     # ATTEMPT_CONNECT is the main method.
 Reads messages one at a time and parses major message sections based on the received
     # message.
 Reading a message of a particular type kicks off parsing further for that type of message.
+    # This method also swallows all exceptions when in production to ensure no raw errors ever make it back to the client.
     ATTEMPT_CONNECT():
+        try:
             store self._parser.NEXT_MESSAGE() in message
             while message is not None and not CONNECTION_VALID(): read message.Command and run associated parser stored in self._command_parsers

             initialize connection_state
             if CONNECTION_VALID():
                 store ConnectionState.CONNECTED in connection_state
             else:
                 store _FAILED_CONNECTION_STATE() in connection_state

             return string representation of connection_state
+        catch Exception e:
+            if not DEBUG:
+                return string representation of generic FAILURE ConnectionState
+            else:
+                return string representation of received error

     # CONNECTION_VALID is a public method returning whether or not the connection is currently valid